Full-Mesh/.github/profile/README.md

   </h1>
 </div>

 Our group, Full Mesh, was tasked with a project scenario.
 Our goal was to build the solution within a week.
-This is our oganizational github we used to accomplish that task.
+This is our organizational github we used to accomplish that task.

 ### :handshake: Connect with us: